When you visit

 As soon as you enter, someone will greet you.
 We'll help you know where to go -- to get a bulletin, find a bathroom, and choose a seat.
 We aren't very formal (you don't have to wear "church clothes").
 We love to welcome everyone.

 Young children (age 4 and younger) can spend the worship time in a separate playroom, cared for by experienced staff.
 Elementary school children join the "prayground" during the second half of the service.
 This is a table where they can do quiet activities while the adults listen to the sermon.
-We also have a corner for parents who want to care for a very young child during the worship services.

 For about 15 minutes after the worship service, we enjoy snacks and coffee or tea, and we visit with each other.
 Although a visitor might think this could be an awkward time, there's sure to be someone who will want to learn more about you or help you learn to know us.

 Children have a snack and meet in classes for their age groups.

 Adults gather for study and discussion.
 The themes vary from books of the Bible to current issues to topics we are challenging ourselves to understand better.
 Recent studies have been the book The New Jim Crow, a guide for learning about spiritual disciplines, and a look at immigration issues.